← Back to blog

 Everybody is their "own person" now, which just means everyone's atomised and alone.

-I grew up as one of these baseless, lost, young men.
-Someone close to me is Catholic and I see the community they immediately have by being Catholic, you go to church, you see similar faces, you likely went to the same school, you have common traditions.
+I grew up as one of these baseless, lost young men.
+Someone close to me is Catholic, and I see the community they immediately have by virtue of being Catholic: you go to church, you see similar faces, you likely went to the same school, you share common traditions.
 I never had any of this.
-This goes alongside people mentioning that modern society lacking rites of passage.
+This goes alongside people pointing out that modern society lacks rites of passage.

 Social media is one of the most damaging things to have ever hit the human race.

-Life is too comfortable, we're so fortunate now that you can contribute nothing to yourself and your community but you'll still be kept alive by surplus value of society.
+Life is too comfortable.
+We're so fortunate now that you can contribute nothing to yourself or your community and still be kept alive by the surplus value of society.

-Everything is performative and consumerist, people aren't human any more.
-In American psycho there's a line that I will quote time and time again because it encapsulates the modern person so well, "There is an idea of a Patrick Bateman, some kind of abstraction, but there is no real me, only an entity, something illusory, and though I can hide my cold gaze and you can shake my hand and feel flesh gripping yours and maybe you can even sense our lifestyles are probably comparable: I simply am not there.".
-People you meet are defined by what brands they consume, what identities or humour they've downloaded from the internet, iPhone or Android, are you Blackpill / bluepill / redpill or pink pill.
-No one has a personality anymore.
-There's this resurgence of religious zoomers now, thank god for Evola.
-I always suspected much of the "zoomers turn to religion" to be performative and non-genuine, you could not have a better example of Evolas "Second religiosity" than the zoomer turn to religion.
+Everything is performative and consumerist — people aren't human any more.
+In American Psycho there's a line I'll quote time and time again, because it encapsulates the modern person so well: "There is an idea of a Patrick Bateman, some kind of abstraction, but there is no real me, only an entity, something illusory, and though I can hide my cold gaze and you can shake my hand and feel flesh gripping yours and maybe you can even sense our lifestyles are probably comparable: I simply am not there."
+People you meet are defined by what brands they consume, what identities or humour they've downloaded from the internet, iPhone or Android, whether you're blackpill / bluepill / redpill or pinkpill.
+No one has a personality any more.
+There's this resurgence of religious zoomers now — thank god for Evola.
+I always suspected much of the "zoomers turn to religion" thing to be performative and non-genuine; you could not have a better example of Evola's "second religiosity" than the zoomer turn to religion.

 Maturity crisis

-Growing up, I realised something quite terrifying, there's actually very few adults in the world.
+Growing up, I realised something quite terrifying: there are actually very few adults in the world.

 There are plenty of large children, but very few genuine, fully formed adults.